Enfermería - Palmira

 (2022) Bernal Mejía, Lizeth Fernanda ; Carvajal Ardila, Leidy Johana; Vallejo Narváez, Ángela María; Bedoya, Juan Fernando (Director)

-Von Willebrand Disease (VWD) is the most prevalent autosomal hereditary bleeding disorder, characterized by mutations that lead to reduced levels or impaired function of the Von Willebrand Factor (VWF).
-It affects up to 1% of the global population and ranks as the third most common rare disease in Colombia.
-This study aims to determine the care and management of patients with VWD through a systematic literature review conducted between 2012 and 2022.
-The research involved bibliographic searches in scientifically recognized databases such as Oxford, Springer, Science Direct, Scopus, Medline Plus, PubMed, the National Library of Medicine, Scielo, and Google Scholar, applying inclusion and exclusion criteria.
-The findings emphasize the importance of rare diseases and the role of nursing care in supporting individuals with VWD, addressing their physical, psychological, and social needs.
-The study highlights how nursing contributes to the appropriate management of this condition both nationally and internationally.
+Von Willebrand Disease (VWD) is the most common autosomal hereditary bleeding disorder, affecting up to 1% of the population and being the third most frequent rare disease in Colombia.
+This study aims to determine the care and management of patients with VWD through a systematic review of scientific literature published between 2012 and 2022, consulting recognized databases such as Oxford, Springer, PubMed, and Scopus, among others.
+The research highlights recent advances in the treatment of this pathology and underscores the relevance of nursing care in the physical, psychological, and social approach to patients, both nationally and internationally.

 • Item